Makio64/vue-tiny-router/README.md

 ### I Need New Features?
 Feel free to open an issue or a pull request and let's discuss it. 💬

-When submitting a pull request, keep everything minimal and simple as much as possible.
+For pull request, keep everything minimalist as much as possible.
 I wanna keep in shape! 🕺

 ## Thanks for reading ! 💖